With the search for 2 kids at an end, a community mourns

 “It is the most horrendous outcome to the craziest nine-month mystery that I’ve ever heard of,” said Olsen, who organized the vigil with a friend.
 “Those kids deserved better, and we’re going to do everything we can to get those kids justice.”

-Olsen said hundreds of people have indicated they want to attend.
+Olsen said hundreds of people had indicated they want to attend.
 She arranged to have the vigil in a parking lot in Idaho Falls, close to the town where the kids lived, hoping it would provide enough space for people to feel connected while remaining socially distant.
+People gathered Friday night wrote notes to the kids, burned candles and listened to “In the Arms of an Angel,” according to The Idaho Post-Register.

 “It’s taken our town and turned it upside down.
 It’s all you hear about all day long, and you don’t need to know them to feel affected by it — it’s in the air,” she said.
 “We’re just doing our best to stick together, especially in the hard times.”